-Introducing pattern to the shirt is where things become interesting.
-The standard rules regarding colour, size and fabric choice still apply, but there’s the added consideration of making sure whichever tie is added harmonises rather than fights against the shirt.
+Introducing a pattern to the shirt is where things become interesting.
+The standard rules around colour, size and fabric choice still apply, but there’s the added consideration of making sure whichever tie is added harmonises rather than fights with the shirt for attention.

-The easiest way to avoid this is to wear a tie in a block colour (whether a similar, contrasting or complementary shade).
-However, if looking to branch out into pattern-mixing, there is one simple rule to follow: always vary the size of the patterns.
-Just as the tie should be darker in colour, as a rule of thumb, the pattern should be larger than that on the shirt, though this rule can sometimes be wavered providing the tie is ultimately bolder.
+The easiest way to avoid this is to wear a tie in a block colour.
+However, if you’re looking to branch out into pattern-mixing, there is one simple rule to follow: always vary the size of the patterns.
+Just as the tie should be darker than the shirt, the pattern should be larger or smaller than that on the shirt.

 For a move of higher sartorial difficulty, progress onto polka dots, paisley and geometric designs.
 All are fair game providing the basic principles are adhered to.